Input Service Distributor – ISD

-One such facility is the concept of Input Service Distributor (henceforth referred to as ISD), a legacy that has been carried over from the Service Tax Regime.
-An ISD assures that the common expenditure and billings shared between an organization’s branches/sub-units is centralized.
-In addition, the application of this concept also simplifies the credit taking process and strengthens the flow of credit under GST.
+The concept of Input Service Distributor (henceforth referred to as ISD), is a legacy that has been carried over from the Service Tax Regime.
+An ISD assures that the common expenditure and billings shared between an organization’s branches/sub-units are centralized.
+In addition, the application of this concept also simplifies the credit-taking process and strengthens the flow of credit under GST.

-An ISD or Input Service Distributor is required to file a monthly return in form GSTR 6 on or before 13th of the succeeding month.
+An Input Service Distributor is required to submit GSTR 6, a monthly return.
+It includes information on the distribution of Input Tax Credit and the ITC received by an input service distributor.
+There are 11 sections in all in this return.
+An ISD or Input Service Distributor is required to file a monthly return in form GSTR 6 on or before the 13th of the succeeding month.

 - Input Service Distributor (ISD) is the prime office of a business/organization that receives invoices for services commonly received by its branches/sub-units (registered under the same PAN).